-Working closely with NIAID, Imutex will be leveraging the hVIVO and NIAID platforms to conduct a Phase II clinical study of FLU-v to evaluate the efficacy and safety of this novel vaccine.
-Study design is well advanced and the Phase II study is expected to commence in 2016.
+Working closely with the National Institute of Allergy and Infectious Disease in the United States (NIAID), Imutex leveraged the hVIVO and NIAID platforms to conduct Phase IIb clinical studies of FLU-v to evaluate the efficacy and safety of this novel vaccine.
+Both the field study and challenge study achieved the primary endpoints.

 Background information on Universal and Annual Flu vaccines can be found at www.endfluenza.com